BlakeHansen130/gesture-recognition-model/index.md

   - ESP-DL
   - Model Quantization
 ---
 Integrating deep learning capabilities into embedded systems has become a crucial aspect of modern IoT applications.
 Although powerful deep learning models can achieve high recognition accuracy, deploying these models on resource-constrained devices poses considerable challenges.
 This article presents a gesture recognition system based on the ESP32-S3, detailing the entire workflow from model training to deployment on embedded hardware.
 The complete project implementation and code are available at [gesture-recognition-model](https://github.com/BlakeHansen130/gesture-recognition-model).
-By utilizing ESP-DL(master branch) and incorporating efficient quantization strategies with ESP-PPQ, this study demonstrates the feasibility of achieving real-time gesture recognition on resource-limited devices while maintaining satisfactory accuracy.
+By utilizing ESP-DL(master branch) and incorporating efficient quantization strategies with ESP-PPQ, this study demonstrates the feasibility of achieving gesture recognition on resource-limited devices while maintaining satisfactory accuracy.
 Additionally, insights and methodologies were inspired by the work described in [Espressif's blog on hand gesture recognition](https://developer.espressif.com/blog/hand-gesture-recognition-on-esp32-s3-with-esp-deep-learning/), which significantly influenced the approach taken in this article.

 __*This article provides an overview of the complete development process for a gesture recognition system, encompassing dataset preparation, model training, and deployment.*__